gadfly361/rid3/README.md

     }])
 ```

-So `pieces` takes a vector of obects.
+So `pieces` takes a vector of objects.
 There are four kinds of objects:

-- `elem` which is when you want to add an element to your main container like a text or a circle.
+- `elem` for when you want to add an element to your main container like a text or a circle.
     - kind --> :elem
 	- class --> string
 	- tag --> "text", "circle", etc